Can a Wife Claim her Husband’s Property in a Divorce?

 However, if the said asset was a gift or inheritance to one party, and it has not been ordinarily used or substantially improved by the other party or by both parties during the marriage, it will not be deemed as a matrimonial property subject to division.

-Although the property is in the Husband’s sole name, did a 3rd party assist the Wife in contributing financially to the property?
+Although the property is in the Husband’s sole name, did the 3rd party assist the Wife in contributing financially to the property?

 This can be a situation whereby the Wife’s parents gave the Wife a certain amount of money to contribute financially to the property, although the property is in the Husband’s sole name.